Abstract

 The diagonal, blue squares show how accurate the tool is.
 The accuracy is how often a tool can correctly perform its task.
 For example, a tool that classifies 90 out of 100 happy faces as "Happy" has 90% accuracy for happy faces.
 So the blue square next to "Happy drawing" would have the number 90 written in it.
 The diagonal, yellow squares show how frequently the tool gets confused, or provides an incorrect answer.
 In our example, 10 of the 100 happy drawings that were tested were misclassified as "Sad."
 Thus, the yellow square next to "Happy drawing" would have the number 10.
 The higher the accuracy and the lower the number of misclassifications, the better the tool is performing.

-Developers will test if their tool shows AI bias, or a tendency to systematically misclassify.
-A tool might for example tend to classify drawings as "Happy" when they are held close to the lens, or classify drawings made with a dark pencil as "Sad", no matter how the face looks.
+Users will test if their tool shows AI bias, or a tendency to systematically misclassify.
+A model might, for example, tend to classify drawings as "Happy" when they are held close to the camera lens, or classify drawings made with a dark pencil as "Sad," no matter how the face looks.
 These are examples of biased AI tools.

-In this project, you will investigate whether or not an AI tool's performance changes if you increase its learning data.
-One tool will have twenty examples per class as learning data.
-The other tool will have two hundred examples to learn from in each class.
-Do you think more learning data will increase, decrease, or not change the accuracy of your AI tool?
+In this project, you will investigate whether or not an AI model's performance changes if you add more training data.
+Do you think more training data will increase, decrease, or not change the accuracy of your AI tool?

 Terms and Concepts